actinia-org/actinia-core/README.md

 It is highly recommended to install and use [pre-commit](https://pre-commit.com) before submitting any new or modified code or any other content.
-The pre-commit Git hooks set checks validity and executes automated formatting for a range of file formats, including C/C++ and Python.
+The pre-commit Git hooks set checks validity and executes automated formatting for a range of file formats, including Python.
 Pre-commit installs all necessary tools in a virtual environment upon first use.

 If you never used pre-commit before, you must start by installing it on your